Traditional flying geese units are used in lots of quilt blocks, especially star blocks. Learn how to make geese for quilts and get a size chart!

 Use any color combinations you choose.
 Rummage through your scrap bin and pick two different awesome fabrics.

-I have chosen a solid (Fabric A) in a vibrant yellow and a plaid print (Fabric B) in primary colors.
+For this tutorial, a solid (Fabric A) in a vibrant yellow and a plaid print (Fabric B) in primary colors are used.

 Making geese units this way is called the corner triangle method.
 The height of the rectangle is half its length.
 Or, the rectangle is twice as long as it is tall.